MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 - Azure Private DNS zones for Azure Private Link
 - Resource groups (for these resources)

-## Adding a new region to an existing landing zone
+## Add a new region to an existing landing zone

 You might want to expand into or use more Azure regions once you've completed the initial deployment of Azure landing zone architecture.
 For example, if you enable disaster recovery for your virtual machines by using Azure Site Recovery, you might want to replicate them to a different Azure region.
 To add Azure regions within Azure landing zone architecture, consider the following areas and recommendations: